YeabsiraBezabih/bingo/README.md

 The project's folder structure is organized as follows:

 BingoApp/
 ├── src/
 │   └── ui/
 │       ├── BoardView.java      // Class for displaying and managing a single Bingo board
 │       ├── BingoGUI.java       // Main JavaFX class for the user interface
 │       ├── ChoicePage.java     // Class for the choice page
 │       ├── ControlPanel.java   // Class to manage the UI and interactions
 │       ├── GameController.java // Class to manage the overall game flow
 │       └── StartPage.java      // Class for the start page
 │   └── game/
 │       ├── AIPlayer.java       // Class for the AI player logic
 │       ├── Board.java         // Class for the Bingo board logic (5x5 grid)
 │       ├── Game.java          // Class for managing game flow
-│ ├── NumberGenerator.java// Class for generating random numbers
+│       ├── NumberGenerator.java // Class for generating random numbers
 │       └── Player.java        // Class to represent a player (AI or human)
 └── README.md                  // This file